ValenciaW9/python-p3-oo-counting-sentences-lab/python-p3-oo-counting-sentences-lab-main/README.md

 ### `MyString`

 Create the `MyString` class and give it a `value` _property_.
 The class should verify that the `value` is a string before assigning it.
-The default value of `value` should be the empty string, `''`.

 ### `is_sentence()`